CIS565-Fall-2023/Project3-CUDA-Path-Tracer/README.md

 Perfect specular reflection and refraction, shown in the same Cornell box scene as above.

 Note that this project also has code for microfacet reflection and refraction but it currently does not work properly.
-The render on the right at the top of the page does use a roughness value of 0.3 (for the transparent character) but the calculations aren't entirely accurate even if the effect looks cool.
+The second render at the top of the page does use a roughness value of 0.3 for the transparent character but the calculations aren't entirely accurate even if the effect looks cool.

 ### Scene building tools